Dear Firebird Nation,

 As a member of the Firebird Nation, you have options to exercise in the event you or someone you know has encountered any form of discrimination, including sexual discrimination or sexual harassment.
 If you have a concern or know of someone who does, we want to know.
-Our office number is 202-573-4855 and in the event of an on-campus emergency, the University’s Campus Police Department can be reached at 202-574-5050.
+Our phone numbers are 771-210-9423 (office cell—preferred number) or 202.274.5421 (office), and, in the event of an on-campus emergency, the University’s Campus Police Department can be reached at 202.574.5050.

 4200 Connecticut Avenue, NW

 What is Title IX?

 - Title IX is a federal law passed in 1972 that prohibits sex-based discrimination in all activities and programs of educational institutions receiving federal funds, which includes the University Of the District of Columbia (UDC).

 - Once the institution knows or reasonably should know of a potential Title IX violation, we have an obligation to investigate and respond.

 - Title IX covers ALL assaults regardless of the sex of the harasser, i.e., even if the harasser and the person being harassed are members of the same sex. * Under Title IX the University is required to investigate all matters involving gender-based harassment or violence, including stalking and domestic violence.